taghipour87/wallet/README.md

 mvn clean package -DskipTests

-3. run below command in /wallet and wait about 5 minute after that you can test wallet services
+3. run below command in /wallet directory and wait about 10 minute after that you can test wallet services

 docker-compose up -d